marius-team/marius/docs/user_guide/command_line_interface.rst

     [info] [03/18/21 01:33:19.271] Num Eval Batches: 50
     [info] [03/18/21 01:33:19.271] Auc: 0.973, Avg Ranks: 24.477, MRR: 0.491, Hits@1: 0.357, Hits@5: 0.651, Hits@10: 0.733, Hits@20: 0.806, Hits@50: 0.895, Hits@100: 0.943

-After the training is finished, Marius will generate a directory ``data/`` for storing all the trained model and a directory ``logs/`` for all the log information during the training.
+After the training is finished, Marius will generate a directory according to the ``path.data_directory`` option for storing all the trained model and a directory ``logs/`` for all the log information during the training.

-The following is the description of each file in ``data/``.
+The following is the description of each file in ``path.data_directory``.

 =========================================  ================
 File                                       Description